awsdocs/amazon-kendra-developer-guide/doc_source/field-mapping.md

 + `_source_uri` \(String\) – The URI where the document is available\.
 For example, the URI of the document on a company website\.
 + `_version` \(String\) – An identifier for the specific version of a document\.
 + `_view_count` \(Long\) – The number of times that the document has been viewed\.
++ `_language_code` \(String\) – The code for a language that applies to the document\.
+This defaults to English if you do not specify a language\.
+For more information on supported languages, including their codes, see [Adding documents in languages other than English](https://docs.aws.amazon.com/kendra/latest/dg/in-adding-language)\.

 After you have created the index fields, you can map the data source fields to the index fields\.
 If you are using the console, you can create index fields and map data source fields using the **Custom field mappings** editor\.
-If you are using the API, you can add field mappings using the [CreateDataSource](API_CreateDataSource.md) or [UpdateDataSource](API_UpdateDataSource.md) operations\.
+If you are using the API, you can add field mappings using the [ CreateDataSource ](API_CreateDataSource.md) or [ UpdateDataSource ](API_UpdateDataSource.md) operations\.

+You can prevent custom index fields from being searchable\.
+In the console, you simply uncheck **Searchable** for a field in the index field settings\.
+If you use the API, you simply set `Searchable` to `FALSE` for a field using the [Search](https://docs.aws.amazon.com/kendra/latest/dg/API_Search.html) structure\.